 Throughout her work she tackles themes like feminism, social movements, politics and every-day life.
 Fruity shades like raspberry pinks and lemon yellows add joy and freshness to her work.
-Her clean linework brings everything together and she has a consistent drawing style: communicative with a touch of humour, Altena even manages to make a half-eaten banana, a can of pop and bumbag look new and exciting.
+Her clean linework brings everything together and she has a consistent drawing style: communicative with humour, Altena even manages to make a half-eaten banana, a can of pop and bumbag look new and exciting.

 Born in Rotterdam in 1991, she has always wanted to be an illustrator.
 ‘I graduated from art school in 2012 where I studied illustration with a minor in photography.
 Since I was 10, I knew I wanted to be an illustrator.
 I have always wanted to make the world more positive and beautiful.’